Properadic coformality of spheres: Pre-Calabi--Yau algebras with vanishing copairing

-depending on whether the corresponding ribbon circle is orientable or not.
-We then use the relations (7) and (8) to eliminate all $\psi$ vertices from the cycle.
+Note that this graph may not be embedded in the plane as in the example above.
+In any case, we can use relation (7) to eliminate all $\psi$ vertices from the cycle.
 Repeating the procedure until all cycles are gone, we get to a single $\mathrm{BIB}^!$-graph, possibly with $\psi$ vertices attached to it by a single edge, that is, not forming any cycles of the form above.
 Note that none of the relations changes the topology of the underlying graph, therefore the resulting $\mathrm{BIB}^!$-graph has the same genus $\geqslant 1$ we started with, and vanishes by the aforementioned result. \end{proof}

 \begin{remark} By \cref{prop:contractible} and \cref{thm:codioperad}, we have equivalent categories of (dioperadic) $\calY^{(n)}_\infty$-algebras and (properadic) $(F\calY^{(n)})_\infty$-algebras.
 We will, from now on, elide this distinction and just use $\calY^{(n)}_\infty$ to also refer to the properad, and work purely in the setting of properadic algebras. \end{remark}